US President Donald Trump - Photo: REUTERS

 President Trump welcomes Apple's decision to invest more on August 6 - Photo: REUTERS

-Notably, on August 6, just before the reciprocal tariffs took effect, Mr. Trump announced that he would impose tariffs of “about 100%” on all imported semiconductor chips.
+Notably, on August 6, just before the reciprocal tax took effect, Mr. Trump announced that he would impose a tax of "about 100%" on all imported semiconductor chips.
 However, chips from companies that are currently manufacturing in the US or have committed to building production lines in the US will be completely exempt from the tax.

 In April, US Commerce Secretary Howard Lutnick confirmed that the products would be subject to a separate industry tax, which would be announced “in the next month or two.”
 Until then, they will not be subject to tariffs.

 The announcement was made by Mr. Trump at an event announcing Apple's commitment to invest an additional $100 billion in the US market.
-The US President said that this technology company is one of the first companies to receive tax exemptions thanks to this investment.
+The US President said that this technology company is one of the first companies to be exempted from taxes thanks to this investment.

 “For companies like Apple, who have committed to building in the United States, there will be no fee,” Mr. Trump said in the Oval Office.

-But he also warned sternly: "If you say you're going to build (a US line) and don't do it, we're going to charge you a cumulative fee and you're going to have to pay everything back at a later date."
+But he also warned sternly: "If you say you will build (the US line) but don't do it, we will charge you a cumulative fee and you have to pay everything at a later date."

-South Korea was quick to respond to the news, with its trade envoy confirming that Samsung Electronics and SK Hynix, two of the world's leading semiconductor companies, would not be subject to a 100% tariff.
+South Korea was quick to respond to the news, with the country's trade envoy confirming that Samsung Electronics and SK Hynix - two of the world's leading semiconductor companies - would not be subject to a 100% tariff.

-Seoul will also give the most preferential tariffs on semiconductors under the deal with Washington.
+Seoul will also offer preferential tariffs on semiconductors under the deal with Washington.

-Washington is expected to announce the results of its national security investigation into semiconductors and other critical technology items in mid-August, which could lead to further adjustments in US tariff policy.
+Washington is expected to announce the results of its national security investigation into semiconductors and other key technology items in mid-August, which could lead to further adjustments in US tariff policy.

 Source: https://tuoitre.vn/thue-doi-ung-cua-my-chinh-thuc-co-hieu-luc-20250807141813975.htm